equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 ## Manual Installation

 > **Note**
 > This section will serve as manual instructions for installing EKS-A Bare Metal on Equinix Metal.
+The Terraform install above performs all of these steps for you.
-These instructions will offer copy+paste ready commands where possible to simplify the process.
-These instructions are a work-in-progress, refer to the [open issues](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues) and please open issues if you encounter something not represented there.
-Once all steps are executed additional steps may be needed.
+> These instructions offer a step-by-step install with copy+paste commands that simplify the process.
+Refer to the [open issues](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues) and please open issues if you encounter something not represented there.

-Steps below align with [EKS-A on Baremetanl instructions](https://aws.amazon.com/blogs/containers/getting-started-with-eks-anywhere-on-bare-metal/).
+Steps below align with [EKS-A on Bare Metal instructions](https://anywhere.eks.amazonaws.com/docs/reference/baremetal/).
 While the steps below are intended to be complete, follow along with the EKS-A Install guide for best results.

 ### Known Issues (Investigations ongoing)